scalacenter/advisoryboard/proposals/000-ensure-compilation-scalability.md

 The most commonly discussed angle of attack for improving the Scala build experience is improving the speed of the compiler.
 Instead, this document addresses a different angle: ensuring that it is possible to scale multiple, parallel (even remote) invocations of the compiler.

-Particularly when building very large Scala projects, the presence/necessity of transitive build dependencies on the compile classpath represents a very real limit on the ability to distribute compilation: shipping 2000 transitive dependencies to a cluster of remote compiler instances is significantly more challenging than shipping 20 direct dependencies.
+When building very large Scala projects, the presence/necessity of transitive build dependencies on the compile classpath represents a very real limit on the ability to distribute compilation: shipping 2000 transitive dependencies to a cluster of remote compiler instances is significantly more challenging than shipping 20 direct dependencies.
+Additionally, over-declaring dependencies causes cache keys for build artifacts to be invalidated more often than is strictly necessary.

 scalac generally does not require the entire transitive classpath of a library to compile it, but its requirements are not formally defined, and in many cases are non-intuitive.
 This uncertainty makes it difficult to accurately declare the direct/"strict" dependencies of a library... a generally accepted build-hygiene best practice with great benefits for scalability (and straight-line performance).